CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 (see [Section 1](../01_Background/)).

 ---
-## First, let's consider the following scenario:
+## First, let's consider the following scenario: (For notes - how can this be made better?)
 You and your team of 4 are tasked with **assessing the baseline measurements of an eelgrass ecosystem before protection and restoration** measures are implemented.

 You want to know the